-Pedestrian models should be selected from the different statures specified in Section 2.2.2.

-- 2.2.2.3 Acceptable models and codes are detailed in Technical Bulletin TB013. - 2.2.2.4 Where other numerical models are to be introduced, then the manufacturer must provide supporting evidence showing suitable biofidelity and kinematics of the chosen models. - 2.2.2.5 The pedestrian stance to be used in the model will be facing in a direction perpendicular to the vehicle centreline with the legs apart walking towards the vehicle centreline with the rearward leg being impacted by the bumper first.
-The heel to heel distances (P) to be used are:
+- 2.2.2.2 A minimum of two numerical simulations per appropriate stature (maximum 8 in total) will be required to identify the 'hardest to detect' pedestrian and support the choice of test tool.
+Pedestrian models should be selected from the different statures specified in Section 2.2.2. - 2.2.2.3 The procedure to certify pedestrian models and the simulation setup is detailed in Technical Bulletin TB 024. - 2.2.2.4 No changes to the pedestrian model, control cards or control settings are allowed after the certification. - 2.2.2.5 The pedestrian stance to be used in the model will be facing in a direction perpendicular to the vehicle centreline with the legs apart walking towards the vehicle centreline with the rearward leg being impacted by the bumper first.
+The same simulation shall be used even if the curvature of the bumper results in the front leg being impacted first.